 July 1768 – Merchants in Boston and New York boycott British goods

-December 16, 1773 – The Boston Tea Party occurs when Massachusetts patriots dressed as Mohawk Indians protest against the British Tea Act by dumping crates of tea into Boston Harbor.
+December 16, 1773 – The Boston Tea Party occurred when Massachusetts patriots dressed as Mohawk Indians protested against the British Tea Act by dumping crates of tea into Boston Harbor.

 1774 – The First Continental Congress meets in Philadelphia, Pennsylvania.